-We started the day in Kyoto, the ancient capital of Japan, where we had been stationed during this portion of our Japanese baseball tour.
+We started the day in Kyoto, the ancient capital of Japan, where we had been stationed during this portion of our baseball tour.
 Having arrived at the tail end of the monsoon season, the weather was generally warm and humid, with periodic sunshine and showers.
 These conditions made being outside tricky, but we braved the elements to explore Kyoto during the morning hours.

 We utilized local mass transit in Kyoto, as the area was too expansive to walk, given the weather conditions.
 The concierge at the hotel provided us with bus passes for the day at greatly reduced prices.
 Should you find yourself in Kyoto, check with the hotel staff to purchase a day pass.

 Our first stop was the western edge of Kyoto.
 Nestled between the foothills of the Hira Mountains and the Kamo River, the view was spectacular, even if the weather did not cooperate.
 The area was very popular with tourists, and the walkways and the restaurants were jammed on this cloudy and humid morning.
 We walked toward the foothills, reaching the Arashiyama Bamboo Grove toward late morning.

 In quieter times, I envision this place being peaceful, almost spiritual.
 However, on this day, the masses of people moving through the grove made it less so, though the walk was still worth the visit.
 At the end of the grove, there was an opportunity to visit some of the local wildlife.

 A path in the mountains leads to the Monkey Park Iwatayama.
 The snow monkeys are located above the grove, about a 20 minute climb into the mountains.
 Unfortunately, I was unable to make the climb, missing out on an opportunity to feed and walk with the monkeys in the cloud shrouded peaks above.
 If you are interested in visiting the monkeys and taking in the views of Kyoto (should the weather allow it), you can learn more here.